 to remove all loose items from their pockets and place them in the storage lockers.

-- Students are not allowed to take books, books bags/backpacks, notes or any class related
+- Students are not allowed to take books, book bags/backpacks, notes or any class related

 material into a testing area unless their instructor has provided written permission

-on the Testing Intake Form.
-Instructors, please see attached Testing Intake Form.
+on the Testing Proctor Form.
+Instructors, please see attached Testing Proctor Form

 - Missed exams may only be rescheduled with approval from the instructor.